An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities: Canonical form of Alexander polynomials

+Assume now that $G$ admits a presentation with more generators than relations.
+Important examples are fundamental groups of the complement of links \cite{rolfsen1976knots}.
+Then for $d=1$ the elementary ideal $\epsilon_1$ is principal, and for $d=2$ it is the product of a principal ideal and the \emph{fundamental ideal} $(t_1-1, \dots, t_d-1)$.
+In both cases, a generator $\Delta(t_1,\dots,t_d)$ of the obtained principal ideal is called an \emph{Alexander polynomial}.
+Such polynomial is defined uniquely up to multiplication by monomials of the form $\pm t_1^{\lambda_1}\cdots t_d^{\lambda_d}$, if the isomorphism $\psi$ is fixed.
+As show in \cite{bellettini2015shape}, changing $\psi$ by some linear automorphism $A$ of $\Z^d$ does not affect the fundamental ideal, but affects $\epsilon_1$ (and therefore the Alexander polynomial $\Delta$) transforming the exponents vector of every monomial by $A$.
+Therefore an invariant of $G$ is given by a canonical form of the Alexander polynomial with respect to to the action of $\Aff(d, \Z)$ and change of sign.

-In Section \ref{sec:introduction} we briefly presented the problem of computing a group invariant from the Alexander polynomial $\Delta(t_1,\dots,t_d)$, which is not an invariant itself since it is not uniquely defined.
-In this section we are going to describe in more detail how the group of integer affinities acts on the Alexander polynomial, and we are going to illustrate how to adjust Algorithm \ref{alg:canonical-form} in order to compute a canonical form of the Alexander polynomial.
-Such a canonical form gives rise to an invariant of the group (actually there is still the possibility of changing the sign of the entire polynomial, but this problem is easily solved e.g.\ choosing the sign so that the leading term has positive coefficient).
+We are now going to illustrate how to adjust Algorithm \ref{alg:canonical-form} in order to compute a canonical form of any Laurent polynomial $\Delta(t_1,\dots,t_d) \in R$.
+The possibility of changing the sign of the entire polynomial can be easily settled (e.g.\ choosing the sign so that the leading term has positive coefficient), so we are going to focus on the action of $\Aff(d,\Z)$ only.
+Let us write